bevyengine/bevy-website/release-content/0.14/release-notes/13270_Extrusion.md

-**Bevy 0.14** introduces an entirely new group of primitives: Extrusions!
+**Bevy 0.14** introduces an entirely new group of primitives: extrusions!

 An extrusion is a 2D primitive (the base shape) that is *extruded* into a third dimension by some depth.
 The resulting shape is a prism (or in the special case of the circle, a cylinder).